Located in Orkney, the Ness of Brodgar is one of the largest and most important Neolithic excavations in Europe.

 The team of archaeologists including ex-students of the UHI Archaeology Institute and volunteers from across the globe uncovered this Neolithic structural gem two weeks ago while working at the rear of Structure 8, and under midden and rubbish deposited in this area.

 The team initially found what appeared to be a void, but when the archaeologists removed one particularly large stone, a stone lined drain was unearthed.
 The drain can be traced directly for over 1.8m, but potentially extends for at least 30m across the site perhaps heading for the Loch of Stenness.
 It is 50cm wide and at least 70cm deep and there is nothing quite like it on site.
 Other drains found around the structures are significantly smaller which may highlight its importance as a main drain for the site.

-The Ness of Brodgar Site Director Nick Card said, “This is an important discovery as it reinforces the complexity of the architecture in the Neolithic at this 5000 year old site and indicates the high degree of planning required in their construction.
-The only other drain of similar size known in Orkney is the one found at the World Heritage Site at Skara Brae – located just five miles north of the site here at the Ness of Brodgar.”
+Site director Nick Card explained: “This is an important discovery as it reinforces the complexity of the architecture in the Neolithic at this 5,000-year-old site and indicates the high degree of planning required in their construction.
+The only other drain of similar size known in Orkney is the one found at the World Heritage Site at Skara Brae – located just five miles north of the site here at the Ness of Brodgar.

 Nick believes that the drain was built during the primary phase of construction of the later piered structures and taking this into account, it places the construction of the drain at a very early period of the site itself, and means that it played a very important role in the more complex phases at the Ness of Brodgar which followed.

 This year also saw the continuation of work in Trench T – at the very tip of the Ness of Brodgar peninsula – that has uncovered one of the most complex buildings on site: Structure 27.